sindresorhus/quick-lru/readme.md

 #### maxAge

 Type: `number`
+Default: `Infinity`

 The maximum number of milliseconds an item should remain in cache.
-By default maxAge will be 0, which means that items will never expire.
+By default maxAge will be Infinity, which means that items will never expire.

 Lazy expiration happens upon the next `write` or `read` call.

-Individual expiration of an item can be specified by the `set(key, value, maxAge)` method.
+Individual expiration of an item can be specified by the `set(key, value, options)` method.

 #### onEviction